DiamondLightSource/dodal/docs/how-to/run-tests.md

 podman compose up -d bl01t-di-cam-01 bl01t-mo-sim-01 ca-gateway
 ```

+**Note:** Do not run the system tests from the same shell as the above `environment.sh` script interferes with the
+ability to run the tests due to also setting EPICS_ environment variables.

 Once this is done, then the system tests can be run:

 ```commandline